Can I obtain information about someone’s Instagram account?

 US federal law doesn't allow private parties to obtain account content (example: comments, photos and so on) from providers like Instagram.

-Instagram may provide reasonably available basic subscriber information (not content), if any, only where the requested information is indispensable to a case and not within a party’s possession upon personal service of a valid California or federal subpoena.
-Out-of-state civil subpoenas must be domesticated in California.
-Instagram may provide account holders with notice and an opportunity to resist civil subpoenas and reserves all rights and objections.
+Instagram may provide reasonably available basic subscriber information (not content), if any, only where the requested information is indispensable to a case and not within a party’s possession upon personal service of a valid subpoena or court order and after notice to affected account holders.

 Those seeking non-content information must specifically identify the account at issue by providing the Instagram username, profile URL and relevant date.
 We can't identify accounts without this information.
 Usernames and/or profile URLs may be found in the uniform resource locator available in a browser displaying the account in question.
 For example, in the URL https://help.instagram.com/abc, “abc” is the username.

 - How do I set my photos and videos to private so that only approved followers can see them?

 - How do I clear my Instagram search history?

 - What can I do if someone is impersonating me on Instagram?